rlschuller/onet_site/index.md

 Hence, the class that defines the `simple` decoder is `decoder.Decoder`.

-Another important observation is that the optional entry `model:decoder_kwargs` isn't defined in the `unconditional` configuration files, which means that the default values for the constructor of `decoder.Decoder` were employed.
+Another important observation is that the optional entry `model:decoder_kwargs` isn't defined in the `unconditional` configuration files, which means that the default values for the constructor of `decoder.Decoder` were used.
 With these pieces of information, we can now define the architecture of the variational decoder:

 **Input** A point $z \in Z = \mathbb{R}^L$, for $L=128$, and a batch of $T=2048$ points $p_i \in \mathbb{R}^3$.